-Thankfully, preparing and enjoying your favorite fried foods right in your own kitchen isn’t as steep of a challenge as some might think.
-Enter the home deep fryer: These handy appliances are basically smaller, self-contained versions of the large standing deep fryers you’ll find in restaurants and fast-food joints, but simply scaled down to about the size of a food processor.
+Dieticians and health nuts can guilt-trip us all they want, but let’s face it: Americans aren’t giving up fried food any time soon.
+There’s just something so addictive about the taste of flaky Korean fried chicken or a handful of crisp French fries.
+Thankfully, preparing and enjoying your favorite fried food in your own kitchen isn’t as steep of a challenge as some might think.
+Cue the home deep fryer: These handy appliances are basically smaller, self-contained versions of the large standing deep fryers you’ll find in restaurants and fast-food joints, but simply scaled down to about the size of a food processor.

 If you want a solid, well-built, nicely sized home deep fryer that’s simple to use while still offering some handy modern features, then the T-Fal is a tough act to beat.
-This electric deep fryer features a 3.5-liter oil capacity and room enough for more than 2.5 pounds of food, which is a great all-around size for most homes.
-The aptly named EZ Clean deep fryer also has a neat filtration system which cleans your used oil, greatly reducing waste.
+This electric deep fryer features a 3.5-liter oil capacity and room enough for more than 2.5 lbs of food, which is a great all-around size for most homes.
+The aptly named EZ Clean deep fryer also has a neat filtration system that cleans your used oil, greatly reducing waste.

 The EZ Clean’s immersed 1,700-watt heating element is kept safely away from your hands, while a sturdy steel lid keeps hot oil splatters off of the counter (and, more importantly, off of your hands).
 The basket, lid, and oil containers are all dishwasher safe for simple clean-up as well.

 If you want something a bit more compact (and even cheaper still), then Hamilton Beach also makes athat would be great in places where counter space is limited.

 The Presto GranPappy is, in a word, an old-school fry pot that you simply plug into an outlet instead of placing on a burner.
-Don’t expect to find any advanced temperature settings or safety features here: You simply fill this bucket-style deep fryer up with oil (it holds six cups, or 1.5 quarts), fire it up, wait 15 minutes or so, add your ingredients, and scoop out the crispy fried results with the included spoon – no frying basket included or required.
+Don’t expect to find any advanced temperature settings or safety features here: You simply fill this bucket-style deep fryer up with oil (it holds six cups or 1.5 quarts), fire it up, wait 15 minutes or so, add your ingredients, and scoop out the crispy fried results with the included spoon – no frying basket included or required.

 The Butterball deep fryer can be filled with water for boiling things, and you even can clip the fryer basket above the water line for steaming veggies.
 There’s also a handy oil drain valve for emptying the thing out when you’re finished so you can avoid making messes by having to dump it.